 The House Progress Leaders, the Assistant House Progress Leaders and the Tutors are the link between home and school.
-Parents of Year 7 students are invited into school to meet House staff a short time after the start and encouraged at each stage of their development.
+Parents of Year 7 students are invited into school to meet House staff a short time after the start of the school year and they act in partnership to ensure that students are supported and encouraged at each stage of their development.